BGCG/project3/README.md

 ### Site purpose

 Blood donation wastage is a significant problem for transfusion services around the world.
-One study has reported that 77.9% of blood was wasted due to time expiry (Far et al., 2013).
+One study has reported that 77.9% of discarded blood was wasted due to time expiry (Far et al., 2013).

 Blood stored at 6<sup>o</sup>C is considered optimal for 35 days (Blood.co.uk, 2023), after which a process called hemolysis generally occurs where blood cells start bursting, making the donation not recommended for use.
 One study has indicated that usage of expired blood can result in increased risk of death (Wang et al., 2014).